btitushopkins-ops/NFL-Blitz-Pro-2027/README.md

  4. The files can be renamed in the game.
 Files will not load if you rename them outside of the game.

-You can load all 3 save files on to one memory card folder. .
+You can load all 3 save files on to one memory card folder.

 ## What's changed from the original 2003 roster

-- Rosters updated using Madden 2027 ratings as the primary data source, converted to the Blitz stat scale.
+- Rosters updated using Madden 2027 ratings as the primary data source, converted to the Blitz stats.
 - Positions where the stock 2003 roster (or Madden's own depth charts) came up short — most notably fullback — are backfilled with additional real players sourced from team depth charts, so every team has a full,